Frequently Asked Questions: If I am the victim of a sexual offense…

-No. Fordham’s process in investigating sexual offenses does not require or even encourage mediation.
+No. Fordham’s process in investigating sexual assault, sexual violence, stalking and/or domestic or dating violence does not require or even encourage mediation.
 The University handles the investigation with each party separately.

 Will I have to move from my residence hall?

-No. A reported victim of sexual assault will not be required to move.
+No. A reported victim of a sexual assault, sexual violence, stalking and/or domestic or dating violence will not be required to move.
 In the majority of cases, once a report is made and the investigation begins, the alleged attacker is moved to another location if he/she lives on the campus and in proximity to the reported victim.

 I have heard that investigations at other schools take a long time.
 How long will Fordham's process take?

 Fordham’s judicial process for sexual assault, sexual violence, stalking and/or domestic or dating violence typically takes about one month.
 Some cases are more rapid while others can take longer depending on the details of the case, the time of year and other factors.
 Fordham works to make things move as quickly as possible.

 If I would like to make a formal complaint with the University (but not to involve NYPD), what happens?